Robert Anthony Grich

 - High School Woodrow Wilson Classical High School

 A four-time Gold Glove winner with a career OPS+ of 125, who managed an excellent .371 OBP at a time when high walk totals were not as common as today, Grich finished as high as eighth once and ninth once in MVP voting.
-In strike-shortened 1981, he had the highest OPS+ in the AL and tied for the league lead in home runs, yet only finished 14th in MVP race.
+In the strike-shortened 1981 season, he had the highest OPS+ in the American League and tied for the league lead in home runs, yet only finished 14th in the MVP race.